tweag/nickel/notes/overriding.md

 We first describe the ideas at a high-level.
 Then, we review the issue and challenges of this approach, and propose concrete solutions to overcome or mitigate them.
-Finally, technical operational semantics are laid out in a dedicated section.
+Finally, the precise operational semantics is laid out in a dedicated section.

 ### Recursive records & merging